 The Normans built these castles by erecting a keep on a high mound of earth.
 A ditch then ran to the bottom of this hill-like structure.

 This eventually evolved into a proper moat which was essentially a long, wide, and deep ditch running all around the periphery of castle walls.
 Different kinds of moats were constructed depending on the kind of defence that the castle owner conceived.

 Making a castle moat was usually considered essential, particularly for castles that were vulnerable to attacks.

 The most basic feature of a castle moat was the ditch.
 The ditch was dug all around the boundary walls of the castle.
-Typically, such a ditch could be as much as 12 feet wide and 30 feet deep.
+Typically, such a ditch could be as much around 12 feet wide and 30 feet deep for small castles.
 For larger castles, the ditches were exceptionally wide to often resembled veritable rivers.

 In all cases, the purpose of the ditch was to put a defensive space between the castle boundaries and a potential attacker.
 Once the ditch had been dug, the castle defenders chose between using it as a dry defence or filling the ditch with water.
 As a dry defence, the ditch was set up with wooden stakes and other barriers.

 Attackers then had to confront these sharp and dangerous stakes through the ditch which considerably slowed down their march.
 The other option was to fill up the ditch with water.
 This was usually possible for such castles which were situated near a water body such as a river.

 Once the ditch was filled, any approaching enemy had to swim or wade through it, making it possible for defenders on castle walls to kill many of them as they did so.

 The only reason why a castle moat was constructed around most medieval castles was that it formed a formidable defence against an attacking enemy.